-Bartlett, Nicholas.
-Recovering Histories: Life and Labor after Heroin in Reform era China.
-Under contract.
-University of California Press with Studies of the Weatherhead East Asian Institute.
+Recovering Histories: Life and Labor after Heroin in Reform-era China.
+University of California Press and Columbia Weatherhead Series, 2020.

 Bartlett, Nicholas.
 “The Ones Who Struck Out: Entrepreneurialism, Heroin Addiction, and Historical Obsolescence in Reform Era China.” positions: asia critique 26 no. 3 (2018): 423-449.